-- Facts about your education, skills and knowledge - o Studies: study programme, number of semesters, if applicable, degree - Professional experience, if applicable - Academic knowledge, skills and language skills - Prizes and awards (if applicable) - Academic motivation - Why do you wish to take the study programme or attend the language or specialist course for which you are applying? - What appeals to you about the university you have chosen? - What are your expectations of studying in Germany or attending the course (personal, professional, for your career)? - Reasons for applying for a scholarship - Why are you applying for a DAAD scholarship? - What do you expect of this scholarship? - How will the scholarship help you achieve your academic, professional and personal goals? - Personal interests
+- Facts about your education, skills and knowledge; - Studies: study programme, number of semesters, if applicable, degree - Professional experience, if applicable - Academic knowledge, skills and language skills - Prizes and awards (if applicable) - Academic motivation - Why do you wish to take the study programme or attend the language or specialist course for which you are applying? - What appeals to you about the university you have chosen? - What are your expectations of studying in Germany or attending the course (personal, professional, for your career)? - Reasons for applying for a scholarship - What do you expect of this scholarship? - How will the scholarship help you achieve your academic, professional and personal goals? - Personal interests